wforbes/levelz.app/README.md

 I'd love to collaborate with other developers on this project and get some second opinions on the source code.

 When the project is further along I intended to provide a complete guide for setting up a local development environment.
-Right now it's not very simple to get started, nor is the project very far along.
 Generally, set up is straight forward with some modification required to ./vue.config.js and api/.htaccess if you don't want to use SSL.
+Send wforbes87@gmail.com an email with any questions.

 Instead, if you'd like to use any of the source code for your own project I only humbly ask that you let me know how it's used and give me credit if it's a for-profit project. (wforbes87@gmail.com)